-As of July 31, 2021, the Company did not have any direct, indirect or material ancillary involvement in the United States cannabis industry and accordingly is not currently subject to Canadian Securities Administrators Staff Notice 51-352 (Revised) - Issuers with U.S. Marijuana-Related Activities ("CSA Staff Notice 51-352").
-The Company currently has immaterial exposure to US cannabis operations in connection with: (a) its non-controlling 30% ownership interest in Endocanna; (b) its joint venture partnership with Empower Clinics Inc.; (c) its subsidiary, Opticann; and (d) its partnership with Como Health LLC.
+As of July 31, 2022, the Company did not have any direct, indirect or material ancillary involvement in the United States cannabis industry and accordingly is not currently subject to Staff Notice 51-352.
+The Company currently has immaterial exposure to US cannabis operations in connection with: (a) its non-controlling 30% ownership interest in EndoCanna; (b) its subsidiary, Opticann; and (d) the equipment purchase and service agreement with Harvest Care.

-Endocanna concentrates in endocannabinoid DNA testing.
-Endocanna has developed a home-based DNA test kit using a saliva collection.
+EndoCanna concentrates in endocannabinoid DNA testing.
+EndoCanna has developed a home-based DNA test kit using a saliva collection.
 The test kit analyzes over 500 genes and more than 550,000 single nucleotide polymorphisms in the human body and provides a personalized "EndoDecoded" report, identifying how an individual's specific genetic makeup interacts with cannabinoids and terpenes.
 The custom report helps customers select cannabis with the right cannabinoid profile and assist with choosing the formulation, dosage, and best delivery method for their needs.